crate/cloud-tutorials/docs/edge.rst

 * It must contain at least three nodes (for high availability).
   You can also run development workloads on a single-node cluster.
-Note, however, that you will only be able to provision single-node CrateDB "clusters";
+Note, however, that you will only be able to provision single-node CrateDB clusters;

-* Sufficient CPU per node to run the CrateDB Cloud software stack and the OS (we recommend at least 4 CPU cores for reliable performance);
+* Sufficient CPU per node to run the CrateDB Cloud software stack as well as sufficient compute to run the CrateDB instances desired.
+We recommend the use of a K8s autoscaler.
+For reference, the CrateDB Edge stack - without Grafana or Loki - requires about 2 CPUs and 2500 Mi of memory.
+We recommend at least 4 CPUs per node for reliable performance.

-* A Kubernetes version > 1.15 and < 1.22 (support for Kubernetes versions 1.22+
+* A Kubernetes version 1.20, 1.21, or 1.22;
-  is coming in the near future);

-* A Kubernetes load balancer for accessing CrateDB Clusters;

-* A storage class for persistent data.
+* A storage class for persisting your data (SSD recommended).
+As outlined in the installation script, CrateDB Edge expects the storage classes ``crate-premium`` (SSD) and ``crate-standard`` (SSD or Spindle).
+Also ensure that you are able to set the field ``allowVolumeExpansion`` to ``true``.

+* Unless you are experienced with operating Kubernetes clusters, we recommend to start with a dedicated Kubernetes cluster for CrateDB Edge.
+If you use an existing Kubernetes setup, be aware that the following components will be set up during installation of CrateDB Edge, which may interfere with your existing configuration:

+  * cert-manager (version 1.6.1)
+  * ingress-nginx (version 1.2.3)
+  * Optionally, Grafana, Loki, or Promtail (via Helm).

 Beyond this, using the CrateDB Cloud stack requires creating a CrateDB Cloud account and an organization, which will become the owner of the Edge region in